 Mezzotint portrait of Thomas Augustine Arne engraved by William Humphrey from a painting by Robert Dunkarton C0451

 Published by George Mason University Libraries

 English composer Thomas Augustine Arne, a contemporary of George Friedric Handel, was born in 1710.
-He wrote the famous song "Rule, Brittania," which contains lyrics about Britain "ruling the waves," at a time when Britain was ascendant on the international colonial stage.
-His sister, Susannah Cibber, performed several of the alto solos in the first performance of Handel's "Messiah" in Dublin (Westminster Abbey,"Susannah Cibber").
-Arne died in 1778 (BBC, "Thomas Arne").
+He wrote the music for the famous song "Rule, Brittania," which contains lyrics that as of 2020 have been the subject of cultural conversation and reevaluation in the United Kingdom (see Langfitt, "A Row Erupts in Britain over 'Rule, Brittania!' at the Proms").
+Arne's sister, Susannah Cibber, performed several of the alto solos in the first performance of Handel's "Messiah" in Dublin (Westminster Abbey,"Susannah Cibber").
+Arne died in 1778 (MusicBrainz, "Thomas Arne").

 The collection consists of a single mezzotint portrait of Thomas Arne, engraved by William Humphrey based on a painting by Robert Dunkarton.

 This is a single item within a folder.